w3f/polkadot-wiki/docs/build-exchange-integration.md

 Substrate chains (actually, specifically Substrate chains built using the SRML) such as Polkadot are composed of various *modules*.
 Each module can be imagined a little bit like a smart contract, with various kinds of transactions (or, in Substrate terms, *extrinsics*), data items that persist between transactions and blocks, events and constant parameters.
 The metadata encodes all of these things, allowing your client code to both create particular transactions or interpret what has happened on the chain, even between different Substrate blockchains or over many different upgrades or forks of the same chain.

-There are two modules an exchange needs to be aware of: Balances and Indices.
+There are two modules a wallet needs to be aware of: Balances and Indices.
 Balances allows you to send and receive funds between different accounts.
 Indices allows you to interpret user addresses.

 ## 3. Working with SS58 and account addresses